Ankushalg/MessServer/README.md

 Setting Up your Web App:

 Check Web Example to implement this in your app.
+Please Use the mobile number with country code.
+(Example 91 for India)

 ### Applications: